Chi-chan-Lau/CRAFT/Knowledge Graph Construction/readme.md

 # Knowledge Graph Construction

-This module implements the article-level knowledge graph construction phase of the LLM4CTI framework, transforming extracted triples from chunked CTI articles into a unified and structured knowledge graph.
+This module implements the article-level knowledge graph construction phase of the CRAFT framework, transforming extracted triples from chunked CTI articles into a unified and structured knowledge graph.

 ## 🔄 Workflow